Ikari Warriors: Legacy

 Ikari Warriors spawned the sequels Victory Road (1986) and Ikari III: The Rescue (1989).

 SNK released an Ikari Warriors clone in 1987 called Guerrilla War (known as Guevara in Japan).
 The game features communist fighters Che Guevara and Fidel Castro as its heroes.

 Sylvester Stallone, whose role as John Rambo had an influence on the game, owned an Ikari Warriors arcade cabinet in the 1980s.
 The future mixed martial arts (MMA) champion Kazushi Sakuraba (later famous for defeating the Gracie family of Brazilian jiu-jitsu fighters) was also a fan of Ikari in his high school years.

-The characters Ralf and Clark appeared again as playable characters in Metal Slug 6 and Metal Slug 7, as well as in the King of Fighters series.
+The characters Ralf and Clark appeared again as playable characters in Metal Slug 6 and 7, as well as in The King of Fighters series.
 Their names were used for two minor unrelated characters in Crystalis, and they were featured as cameos in Super Smash Bros.
 Ultimate as background characters in the King Of Fighters Stadium stage.